 What is Energy Efficiency?

-Energy efficiency means using less energy to provide the same service, therefore making your home more energy efficient will result in lower utility costs and reducing your household’s impact on the environment.
+Energy efficiency means using less energy to provide the same service, therefore making your home more energy efficient will result in lower utility costs and reduce your household’s impact on the environment.

 The two biggest sources of a home’s energy usage are it’s HVAC system and hot water heater.
 The HVAC system is what keeps your home cool during the summer and warm during the winter.
 Having air leaks in windows and doors can make your HVAC system work harder than it has to.
 You can also make your hot water heater use more energy than it needs to by having it at a higher temperature than necessary.
 Keeping your house well insulated, as well as preventing air leaks and maintaining a proper temperature for hot water can lead to great cost savings, and a more comfortable home.
 To simplify this, you can keep in mind two concepts: